...

 If you’re awarded compensation, you may find it consists of two heads of claim: general damages and special damages.
 Now we’re going to look at the first part, general damages.
 This is designed to compensate you for the pain, suffering and loss of amenity caused by your injuries.
 As every claim is unique and each claimant is affected differently, it’s impossible to provide exact compensation estimates in this guide.
 However, when you call to discuss your claim, we could provide a personalised assessment for you.

-This is just a sample of injuries that could be claimed for, don’t worry if yours isn’t listed.
+This is just a selection of injuries that could be claimed for, don’t worry if yours isn’t listed.
 Also, it’s worth bearing in mind that if you’ve suffered multiple injuries, you can claim for each.
-The figures come from a legal document known as the Judicial College Guidelines which are used by courts, solicitors and insurance companies to determine the value of claims.
-Again, evidence such as medical records can help ensure you receive the right amount of compensation because the figures listed are based on the severity of your injuries.

 Remember, these figures are just one part of your potential compensation package.
 We’ll look at what else could be claimed for in the next section.